Engee documentation

 engee.script.@include(path::String)

-If @include If it is used inside a code block (for example, inside a function), then variables in the script that are not declared as global will be interpreted in the lexical environment where the macro call is located.
+If @include If it is used inside a block of code (for example, inside a function), then variables in the script that are not declared as global will be interpreted in the lexical environment where the macro call is located.
 This allows, for example, to use variables from an external function inside the included script — the script will see them as local variables of the current scope.

 Arguments